 The functional vibrating part of the piano is restricted to two components: the strings and the soundboard.

 Instrument design must aim to maintain the musical vibrations within the limits of these two systems.
 As long as vibration energy bounces back and forth between the strings and the soundboard, the sound can spread and endure.
-If this energy flows out beyond the limits of the soundboard and propagates through the shell, fundamentally it is lost.
+If this energy flows out beyond the limits of the soundboard and propagates through the rims, fundamentally it is lost.

 In fact, the mass and rigidity of the case are such that it has very limited mobility: exactly the opposite of what is desirable in the soundboard.